What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Your Action Plan for Safe Taxi Travel

-Here's your foolproof strategy for avoiding fake taxis:
+Here's your foolproof strategy for avoiding unlicensed taxis:

 1. Book in advance through established companies or recognised apps